slip-slap/slip-slap.github.io/_posts/2019-04-27-math-apply-probability-and-statistics-model-concept-review.md

        expectation and variance.
 3. So random process and probabilit and statistics just the subject evaluate expectation and variance.
+4. To study geometry, we introduce calculus, and now, to study probability, we also need to use calculus, calculus just a tool can be used in geometry and probability.

 #### reference
 1. [statistic](https://en.wikipedia.org/wiki/Statistic)